Year 6

 Science:

-Following on from this we will be studying how living things are classified into different groups.
+things.
+We will describe how living things are classified into broad groups

 General Notices